DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks: DRL-Based Solution

-By explicitly encouraging exploration through entropy regularization, SAC exhibits improved robustness and faster convergence compared to deterministic policy gradient methods, which makes it particularly suitable for the considered joint scheduling, power allocation, and RIS configuration problem.
+By explicitly encouraging exploration through entropy regularization, SAC improves robustness and learning stability compared with deterministic policy-gradient methods.
+This makes it suitable for the considered high-dimensional hybrid resource-allocation problem involving scheduling, power allocation, and RIS phase configuration.